Credit Suisse Believes Mr Cooper Group (COOP) Won't Stop Here

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Mr Cooper Group with a $19.80 average price target, representing a -11.6% downside.
-In a report issued on September 16, Piper Sandler also maintained a Buy rating on the stock with a $26.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Mr Cooper Group with a $23.67 average price target.

 See today’s analyst top recommended stocks >>